 By making a monthly gift of just $50, in a year you will have fully funded a fistula repair operation that will completely restore a woman’s life.

-Hamlin Fistula Ethiopia was founded over 50 years ago by Australian doctor Catherine Hamlin and her husband Dr Reg Hamlin.
+Hamlin Fistula Ethiopia was founded almost 60 years ago by Australian doctor Catherine Hamlin and her husband Dr Reg Hamlin.
 They were surgical pioneers who dreamed of eradicating the most horrific childbirth injury, obstetric fistula, from Ethiopia.

 Having a baby is exciting and wonderful, but can also be difficult and risky.
 If childbirth is obstructed and a woman has little or no access to medical assistance, she will be in agonising labour for days.
 She will almost always lose her baby and suffer a debilitating internal injury which leaves her incontinent.
 Ashamed and alone, she becomes isolated from her family and community.